BrukerJWD/integrity2git/README.md

 It is not really clear to me what encoding `si` is using.
 There are some settings in the MKS preferences, but I do not know which one is affecting si.
 If you get error regarding the encoding or some characters are replaced by question marks, this helped for me:

- - Set encoding of Windows command line to Windows-1252: `CHCP 1252`
+ - set encoding of Windows command line to Windows-1252: `CHCP 1252`
  - add argument: `--input-encoding windows-1252`

 ### Retarget&Resync vs. Drop&Create